RKumar0203/RKumar0203/README.md

 ### About me

-Graduated from Indian Institute of Technology Mandi with a major in Physics.
+Graduated from Indian Institute of Technology Mandi with a specialization in Experimental High Energy Physics
 - Interested in Experimental High Energy Physics and Detector Simulation
 - I specialize in ROOT, a powerful C++ physics analysis toolkit
 - I am proficient in GEANT4, a powerful C++ physics modelling toolkit